Abortion Facts & Frequently Asked Abortion Questions – Jacksonville, Fl

 As one of the most common and brief procedures performed in the United States, early first trimester abortion is option that women fortunately legally have when faced with an undesired or unplanned pregnancy.
 After a woman has an electively chosen to undergo the brief abortion procedure and option, the most common emotion a woman feels is a true sense of relief and comfort.
 This is how the vast majority of women feel after an elective abortion.

 There will always be incorrect and misleading information about the abortion process being propagated by insensitive extremists in person and on the internet.
-Many imbalanced anti-abortion fanatics share a common goal of what clearly appears to be intentionally purposefully deceiving and attempting to misinform or even scare women seeking professional abortion care or advice.
+Many anti-abortion fanatics share a common goal of what clearly appears to be intentionally and purposefully deceiving and attempting to misinform or even scare women seeking professional abortion care or advice.
 Anti-choice individuals more than commonly make unscientific, unsupported, and often completely absurd statements about the impact that the D and E procedure used to perform an elective abortion will have on a woman or a woman’s future.
 Anti-abortion fanatics have become comfortable with attempting to immorally twist information and state outright untrue statistics and make up fabricated stories, all designed to put fear into a woman at this most vulnerable time.
 Fortunately, women are society are fully aware of these antics, and can still get the proper professional care they need from facilities like ours in their time of need.

 Here’s the facts from a scientific study: